 A compromised update server could download malware and

-propagate it through the software update process, so decrypting traffic
+propagate it through the software update process, so decrypting

-there are no privacy issues.
+information, there are no privacy issues.

-uses HTTP, so it’s not encrypted.
+usually uses HTTP, so it’s not encrypted.
 In addition, SSL Forward Proxy

 decryption may break the update process because the firewall acts

 as a proxy and replaces the client certificate with a proxy certificate,

 which the OCSP responder may not accept as valid.

 data center and update servers.
 These two examples decrypt the CentOS

 and Windows update traffic allowed by the analogous Security policy